PROMISE

 Fall Harvest Dinner

-PROMISE has a long history not just here, but through the University System of Maryland, as PROMISE was originally developed as part of a state-wide alliance through an NSF Alliance for Graduate Education and the Professoriate (AGEP) grant.
-To get additional history on the 2003-2018 AGEP programming, visit the PROMISE: Maryland’s AGEP website.
+PROMISE has a long history not just here but through the University System of Maryland.
+PROMISE was initially developed as part of a state-wide alliance through an NSF Alliance for Graduate Education and the Professoriate (AGEP) grant.
+For additional history on the 2003-2018 AGEP programming, visit PROMISE: Maryland’s AGEP website.

-In 2018, PROMISE received new NSF AGEP funding directed at diversifying postdoctoral scholars and transitioning them into tenure-track faculty positions.
-This is an effort in alliance with four other University System of Maryland institutions.
-We are thrilled to offer a community as well as career support, skill building and inspiration in this important part of their academic journey.
-You can learn more about this new program at the AGEP PROMISE Academy Alliance website.
-You can register for events by going to my.umbc.edu/groups/promise.
+In 2018, PROMISE received NSF AGEP funding to diversify postdoctoral scholars and transition them into tenure-track faculty positions at AGEP PROMISE Academy Alliance (2018-23).
+In 2023, PROMISE was funded by NSF’s Eddie Bernice Johnson.
+INCLUDES Initiative: Re-Imagining STEM Equity Utilizing Postdoctoral Pathways (RISE UPP).
+This effort will be in alliance with seven other University System of Maryland institutions.
+We are thrilled to offer a community, career support, skill building, and inspiration in this vital part of their academic journey.
+You can learn more about this program at the RISE UPP PROMISE Academy Alliance website.
+You can register for events by going to my.umbc.edu/groups/gspd.

 Men with PROMISE Background 1-1